univ-of-utah-marriott-library-apple/display_manager/README.md

 $ display_manager.py brightness show
 ```

-* Set the brightness of the main display to its maximum brightness:
+* Set the brightness of the run display to its maximum brightness:
 ```
 $ display_manager.py brightness set .4
 ```